Everything known so far about Clapham chemical attack suspect Abdul Ezedi

-A manhunt for chemical attack suspect Abdul Ezedi has entered its third day.
+A manhunt for chemical attack suspect Abdul Ezedi has continued into its sixth day.

-The 35-year-old from the Newcastle area is being sought by police in connection with an incident where a mother and two children were doused with an alkaline substance in Clapham, south London on Wednesday night.
+The 35-year-old from the Newcastle area is being sought by police in connection with an incident where a mother and two children were doused with an alkaline substance in Clapham, south London, last Wednesday.

-Ezedi was last seen at King’s Cross Underground station in central London later that night and police have urged him to hand himself in.
+Ezedi was last seen passing the Unilever building near Blackfriars Station, heading towards Victoria Embankment later that night.

+Police have offered a £20,000 reward to anyone with information leading to his arrest.

 Here the PA news agency sums up everything known so far about the suspect: